NAM DINH, LAND RICH IN HERITAGE

-Situated about 100 km south of Hanoi, this is an off-road region that is sure to seduce curious travelers.
-The province of Nam Dinh is indeed a land rich in heritage: religious, handicraft, artistic, historical and natural.
-The discovery of this province is perfectly articulated with that of the sublime Halong Bay on land nearby.
+Situated about 100 km south of Hanoi, this is an off-road region that is sure to seduce curious travellers.
+The province of Nam Dinh is indeed a land rich in heritage: religious, handicraft, artistic, historical and natural wonders.
+The discovery of this province is perfectly harmonious with that of the sublime Halong Bay on land nearby.

 Nam Dinh province is the cradle of Vietnamese Catholicism, home to one of the largest concentrations of churches in the world.
 All over the province you will find Catholic religious buildings, from the simple village church to the oversized cathedral such as the Basilica of the Immaculate Conception Phu Nai, Bui Chu Cathedral or Pham Phao Cathedral.

 Admitted in 1989 in the Ramsar convention and recognized in 2004 by UNESCO as a core zone of the World Biosphere Reserve, the Xuan Thuy National Park is a must-see for all nature-loving travellers to Nam Dinh province.
 Covering an area of 7100 hectares including 4000 hectares of mangroves, Xuan Thuy National Park is a vast alluvial zone located south of the mouth of the Red River.
 It is a natural sanctuary, rich in a unique ecological system, for hundreds of plant and animal species including many wild animals and migratory birds.
 A superb boat ride in this nature reserve will allow you to observe hundreds of multicoloured birds that adorn the blue sky.
 Every year, between October and March, hundreds of species of migratory birds from the north make their home here.
 On your way to Xuan Thuy National Park, you can also visit fishing villages and enjoy fresh seafood brilliantly cooked Vietnamese style.